bernaimerii/bernaimerii/README.md

 While my professional background is rooted in SAP development, my long-term objective is to broaden my expertise across additional technology stacks.
 On this GitHub, I document my learning projects and technical explorations across different technologies.

-I strongly believe that a good engineer should not only understand code — but also understand systems, processes, and real-world constraints.
+I strongly believe that a good engineer should not only understand code, but also understand systems, processes, and real-world constraints.

 **Goals**: